chromaway/blockchainjs/docs/blockchainapi.md

 ## Snapshot

-Snapshot implement `get*` methods of `Blockchain` interface.
-It memorize last block hash and return `InconsistentSnapshot` error in promise if last block changed.
+Snapshot is a proxy object.
+It memorize latest block and return `InconsistentSnapshot` error in promise if latest block was changed.

   * [Methods](#methods)
     * [isValid](#isvalid)
   * Properties
     * blockchain
+    * latest
-    * currentHeight
+      * blockid
-    * currentBlockHash
+      * height

 ### Methods